 Did you know you can thump a watermelon to see if it is sweet and ripe?
 Here is what to look for when buying watermelon:

 - Thump it.
 How does it sound?
 Hollow?
 Firm?
 I find a watermelon that seems dense.
 That means the pulp is firm and sweet.

 - Look for that yellow spot on one side.
 Watermelon is one of the few fruits that you want that yellow spot.
-It is the watermelon's field spot, and that means it is good!
+It is the watermelon's field spot, which means it is good!

 - You want your watermelon to feel heavy for its size.
-If it feels heavier than you expected, that is also a good sign you are picking the best watermelon.
+If it feels heavier than you expected, it is also a good sign that you are picking the best watermelon.

 Why this soup is great:

 I love, love, love this soup!
 This chilled watermelon soup pleased even my pickiest child...once they got past the idea of soup being cold.
 Coconut cream and fresh mint give this soup another layer of flavor.
 This recipe is gluten free, dairy-free, and vegan!

 If you prefer hot soups, you will find many delicious gluten-free soup recipes on the blog!

 - Watermelon - You definitely want to use seedless watermelon.
 You can use a traditional pink watermelon or a yellow flesh watermelon.

 - Lime-infused oil - I drizzled a little lime-infused olive oil over the top to add a bit of lime.
 You can also substitute a ¼ teaspoon of lime juice in the blender, but it will be a little different in taste.
 You may also want to try making your own infused oil; this lime-infused oil recipe is very easy to make!